devised by Rachel Hynes and the ensemble

 About the Play

 The Trojan Women Project, led by experienced devisor and BST Artistic Associate Rachel Hynes, explores the timeless story of The Trojan Women to illuminate modern women’s relationships to war, sexuality, politics, slavery, and female-on-female violence.
-A blurred mash-up of song, movement, feminist text, and poetics, The Trojan Women Project employs a female ensemble from different backgrounds and of different cultures, ages, and races to create a new version of the classic play that speaks to us today.
+A blurred mash-up of song, movement, feminist text, and poetics, The Trojan Women Project employs an ensemble from different backgrounds and of different cultures, ages, and races to create a new version of the classic play that speaks to us today.
 This intersectional look at American women asks why being women isn’t enough to unite us and whether or not we are the losers in the American Dream.

 Cast and Creative